-Ms. Karrie Dietz joins Stamford American School - Hong Kong after more than 20 years of teaching and school leadership experience in 5 countries.
-Most recently, Karrie served as the Lower Elementary School Principal at our sister campus, Stamford American International School in Singapore, where she oversaw the growth of the Elementary School division from 450 to 800 students.
-In this role, she was instrumental in implementing digital literacy programs and managing the development of language programs, including Stamford’s Mandarin/English Bilingual Program.
+Before joining Stamford in Hong Kong, Karrie served as a Principal at our sister campus, Stamford American International School in Singapore.
+In this role, she was instrumental in overseeing growth, implementing digital literacy programs and managing the development of language programs, including Stamford’s Mandarin/English Bilingual Program.

-Her leadership and curriculum experience extends beyond that of her time in Singapore, as she was previously the Elementary School Principal of the Prem Tinsulanonda International School in Chiang Mai, Thailand where she facilitated school-wide curriculum development across four International Baccalaureate (IB) programs.
-This included the use of standards and benchmarks and curriculum mapping software.
-Karrie was also the School-Wide Curriculum Coordinator and Elementary School Vice-Principal at the American International School in Dhaka, Bangladesh.
+Her leadership and curriculum experience extends beyond that of her time in Singapore, as she was previously a Principal of Prem Tinsulanonda International School in Chiang Mai, Thailand, where she facilitated school-wide curriculum development across four International Baccalaureate (IB) programs.
+Karrie was also the School-Wide Curriculum Coordinator and a Vice-Principal at the American International School in Dhaka, Bangladesh.